-4 These electives are courses not available at HCC.
+4 These electives may not be available at HCC.

-College of Technology Pathway Program: Technology Studies: Industrial Technology Option (EA08)
+Technology Studies: Industrial Technology Option (EA08)

 Transfer Program: The purpose of the program is to provide students with a general education core and industry specific courses (specialized core) which will permit students to enter directly into employment and provide the basis for a transfer opportunity.
 Students selecting this program may be recent high school graduates, particularly those students who completed their education at a technical high school, and current employees in local industries seeking to advance their careers.